Kotak Mahindra Bank looks to divest stake in MCX

 "BSE had already announced that it will get into the commodity space through the non-agri segment.
 So it makes sense for it to invest in MCX," said the executive quoted above.
 "On the other hand, as NSE already has 15 percent stake in National Commodity Derivative Exchange, it may not be allowed to invest in a second exchange, as per the present rules," added the executive.

 This is not the first time that Kotak Mahindra Bank is trying to monetise its investments.
-In 2016, it was reportedly keen to exit Chicago Mercantile Exchange, but differences over valuations stalled talks.The market also expects consolidation in the commodity exchange space.
+Chicago Mercantile Exchange was also keen to buy Kotak Bank's stake in 2016 but differences over valuations had stalled talks.The market also expects consolidation in the commodity exchange space.
 One of the leading broking house commodity expert told Moneycontrol: "There is no space for more exchanges in the commodity segment.
 In commodity exchange, the daily market is worth up to Rs 25,000 crores, which is very less as compared to the equities volumes.
 The scope for expansion is also limited."